What Makes a Sustainable Comforter (or Duvet Insert) Truly Eco-Friendly?

 It comes from materials, processing, longevity, and end-of-life outcomes.

-The Five Stages That Define a Truly Sustainable Comforter
+The 5 Stages That Define a Truly Eco Friendly Comforter or Duvet Insert

 Most “eco-friendly” bedding tells only part of the story.
 A genuinely sustainable comforter or duvet insert must perform responsibly across five stages — not just one.